DivyanshuSaxena/Batcoin/README.md

 ### Validating transactions

-Each transaction sends a certain node from one wallet to another.
+Each transaction sends a certain amount from one wallet to another.
 Each node, independently keeps a list of wallets and their balances, and verifies the transaction based on that list.

 ## Blocks